danbev/learning-openssl/notes/issues/win-v2019-arm64.md

 18:59:43   filterednormalizer2.cpp
 ```

-This here is that when we generate the platform specific headers for OpenSSL
+The issue here is that when we generate the platform specific headers for
-the no-asm headers template was incorrect, actually it was not used at all and
+OpenSSL the no-asm headers template was incorrect, actually it was not used at
-the asm header template was used which did not include VC-WIN64-ARM.
-This should
+all and the asm header template was used which does not include VC-WIN64-ARM.
-only be in the no-asm headers template.
-I've updated the template and updated
+This should only be in the no-asm headers template.
+I've updated the template
-generate_headers.pl in an attempt to fix this.
+and updated generate_headers.pl in an attempt to fix this.
 Did that work?